 Values / range Comma-separated list of standard file system type names, as recognized by the UNIX mount command.
 Either omit white space, or enclose the list in double quotation marks.
 Default value No [Registry] default value, and no default behavior.
 (Equivalent to a default value of "".)
-Example value This value excludes inventory collection from the zfs file system.
-This modifies This value excludes inventory collection from the zfs file system.
+Example value zfs This value excludes inventory collection from the zfs file system.
 This modifies the default behavior (for more details, see IncludeFileSystemType).